renedis/ubnt-auto-fan-speed/README.md

 ## What it does
 It stops the build in service that monitors the thermal values, fan speed and connection of a HDD/SSD.
-After that it sets the value of the thermal/fan chip (adt7475) to automatic mode.
-Once that's done it changes the values of the thermal/fan chip to lower ones.
-Or, if you like, you can set it up to your own specifications in the script.
+After that it sets the thermal/fan chip (adt7475) to automatic mode.
+Once that is done it changes the thermal and fan values specified in the script.
+If you like, you can change the values to your own preferences.